 What is Experiencing Liberal Arts in the World (ELAW)?

-Experiencing Liberal Arts in the World will bridge the gap between academy and the world beyond, transcending the theory-praxis divide and giving extra meaning to their academic courses by applying their developing knowledge base to life experiences outside the boundaries of the college campus.
+Experiencing Liberal Arts in the World will bridge the gap between the academy and the world beyond, transcending the theory-praxis divide and giving extra meaning to their academic courses by applying their developing knowledge base to life experiences outside the boundaries of the college campus.
 There are four general options for satisfying the Experiencing the Liberal Arts in the World requirement:

 - Study Abroad